Aurelianis/PRPScript/README.md

 ### Download and extract the following:

-To keep everything organized, create a folder and the following tools to that folder.
+To keep everything organized, create a folder and extract the following tools to that folder.
 I use D:\FO4Tools for example.

 [Steamless](https://github.com/atom0s/Steamless/releases/tag/v3.1.0.0)<br>
 [FO4Edit](https://www.nexusmods.com/fallout4/mods/2737)<br>